 In the water: On a hot day, the 19 million gallons of 72-degree water welling up from an underwater cavern beckons to all.
 A concrete-rimmed pool with a diving platform was created in the 1920s.
 Snorkeling is permitted in the spring.
 Depths range from 18 inches to 30 feet at the spring boil and water visibility is near perfect.
 The pool is surrounded by the park’s lovely grounds and picnic areas.

-On the water: You can launch kayaks or canoes from the park or rent them from the concessionaire ($10 an hour; $21 for a half day and $30 full day.)
+On the water: You can launch kayaks or canoes from the park or rent them from the concessionaire.
 We didn’t get to paddle here but this is a popular kayak trail that I will return to experience.

 Kayaks can launch right near the headspring and you paddle about 4.5 miles on Spring Garden stream to Lake Woodruff.
 Along the way, Lake Woodruff National Wildlife Refuge is on the river’s north side.
 You can continue kayaking along the shores of Lake Woodruff and there are scenic side creeks to explore too.

 Kayakers are likely to see wading birds and alligators.
 Manatees are common in winter and the lucky spot otters year around.

 If your group includes those who don’t paddle, consider the 50-minute narrated nature and history tour that leaves from the park at 10 a.m., 11 a.m., noon and 1 p.m.
 All tickets are $14; children under 4 are free.
 The tour tells the history and identifies wildlife aboard the open-air pontoon boat.
 For information, call 386-837-5537.
 (Tour boats run only when there are eight people buying tickets.)

 On the land: DeLeon Springs has magnificent ancient live oaks and cypress trees and it was “dressed up” during its attraction days with azaleas and non-native palms.
 (I loved the blooming azaleas on my March visit.)